Margaret Mitchell: Girlhood on Jackson Hill

 Mitchell's father was not in favor of corporal punishment in school.
 During his tenure as president of the educational board (1911–1912), corporal punishment in the public schools was abolished.
 Reportedly, Eugene Mitchell received a whipping on the first day he attended school and the mental impression of the thrashing lasted far longer than the physical marks.

 Jackson Hill was an old, affluent part of the city.
 At the bottom of Jackson Hill was an area of African-American homes and businesses called "Darktown".
 The mayhem of the Atlanta Race Riot occurred over four days in September 1906 when Mitchell was five years old.
-Local white newspapers printed unfounded rumors that several white women had been assaulted by black men, prompting an angry mob of 10,000 to assemble in the streets, pulling black people from street cars, beating, killing dozens over the next three days.
+Local white newspapers printed unfounded rumors that several white women had been assaulted by black men, prompting an angry mob of 10,000 to assemble in the streets, pulling black people from street cars, beating, and killing dozens over the next three days.

 Eugene Mitchell went to bed early the night the rioting began, but was awakened by the sounds of gunshots.
-The following morning, as he later wrote, to his wife, he learned "16 negroes had been killed and a multitude had been injured" and that rioters "killed or tried to kill every Negro they saw."
+The following morning, as he later wrote to his wife, he learned "16 negroes had been killed and a multitude had been injured" and that rioters "killed or tried to kill every Negro they saw".
 As the rioting continued, rumors ran wild that black people would burn Jackson Hill.
 At his daughter's suggestion, Eugene Mitchell, who did not own a gun, stood guard with a sword.

 Though the rumors proved untrue and no attack arrived, Mitchell recalled twenty years later the terror she felt during the riot.
 Mitchell grew up in a Southern culture where the fear of black-on-white rape incited mob violence, and in this world, white Georgians lived in fear of the "black beast rapist".

 A few years after the riot, the Mitchell family decided to move away from Jackson Hill.
 In 1912, they moved to the east side of Peachtree Street just north of Seventeenth Street in Atlanta.
-Past the nearest neighbor's house was forest and beyond it the Chattahoochee River.
+Past the nearest neighbor's house was forest, and beyond it the Chattahoochee River.
 Mitchell's former Jackson Hill home was destroyed in the Great Atlanta Fire of 1917.

 Mitchell's father was of a Protestant background, while her mother was a devout Catholic; Mitchell was raised in a Catholic household.
 As a young woman, she spent time visiting the Sisters of Mercy convent affiliated with St. Joseph's Infirmary in downtown Atlanta.
 Her religious upbringing influenced her decision to make the O'Hara family in her novel Catholics in a Protestant-majority state.
 One of Mitchell's mother's cousins entered the Sisters of Mercy at St. Vincent's Convent in Savannah in 1883, becoming Sister Mary Melanie.
-The characters Melanie Hamilton and Careen O'Hara were probably based on this relation.
+The characters Melanie Hamilton and Carreen O'Hara were probably based on this relation.